-Notice is hereby given that the annual meeting of stockholders of Cathay General Bancorp will be held on Monday, May 17, 2021, at 5:00 p.m., Pacific Time, for the following purposes, as more fully described in the accompanying proxy statement:
+Notice is hereby given that the annual meeting of stockholders of Cathay General Bancorp will be held on Monday, May 16, 2022, at 5:00 p.m., Pacific Time, for the following purposes, as more fully described in the accompanying proxy statement:

-- 1. To elect four Class I directors to serve until the 2024 annual meeting of stockholders and one Class II director to serve until the 2022 annual meeting of stockholders, and until their successors have been elected and qualified; - 2.
-To vote on an advisory (non-binding) resolution to approve our executive compensation disclosed in the accompanying proxy statement; - 3.
-To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the 2021 fiscal year; and - 4.
+- 1. To elect four Class II directors to serve until the 2025 annual meeting of stockholders and until their successors have been elected and qualified; - To vote on an advisory (non-binding) resolution to approve our executive compensation disclosed in the accompanying proxy statement; - 3.
+To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the 2022 fiscal year; and - 4.
 To transact such other business as may properly be brought before the annual meeting or any adjournments or postponements of the annual meeting.

-Due to the COVID-19 pandemic, the annual meeting will be held exclusively by means of remote communications in a virtual format.
+Due to the COVID-19 pandemic, the annual meeting will be held exclusively by means of remote communication in a virtual format.
 You will be able to vote and submit questions electronically during the annual meeting.
-To be admitted to the annual meeting at www.virtualshareholdermeeting.com/CATY2021, you must enter the control number on your proxy card.
+To be admitted to the annual meeting at www.virtualshareholdermeeting.com/CATY2022, you must enter the control number on your proxy card.

-The Board of Directors has fixed April 1, 2021, as the record date for the annual meeting.
+The Board of Directors has fixed March 25, 2022, as the record date for the annual meeting.
 Only holders of record of our common stock at the close of business on the record date are entitled to receive notice of and to vote at the annual meeting.